3 Revisiting leadership

 You were introduced to leadership as being the concern of everyone, irrespective of the role they hold in their setting.
 This means that it is inevitable that your practice will show evidence of leadership in some form or another.
 How has change(s) to your practice offered opportunities to demonstrate leadership?
 Think about what the particular qualities, skills and abilities of a leader actually are.

-- engaging in effective partnership working
+- engaging in self-evaluation

 Activity 9 Healthy eating

-By now you will be familiar with the idea that all aspects of your practice can offer the opportunity to demonstrate leadership. as you watch the video sequence ‘Healthy eating’ below, reflect on how the practitioners in the clip demonstrate leadership skills when supporting the children to cut up the fruit, encouraging them to do things for themselves or extending understanding when talking with the children.
+By now you will be familiar with the idea that all aspects of your practice can offer the opportunity to demonstrate leadership.
+As you watch the video sequence ‘Healthy eating’ below, reflect on how the practitioners in the clip demonstrate leadership skills when supporting the children to cut up the fruit, encouraging them to do things for themselves or extending understanding when talking with the children.
 These same skills – to support, encourage and extend understanding – apply when leading practice and supporting other practitioners.

 In the following activity you will need to consider any opportunities you have had to develop leadership and to identify characteristics of leadership.